Mass. golf courses get green light to reopen with many safety restrictions in place

 Massachusetts was one of only two states in the country still enforcing a statewide ban on golf.
 New Hampshire plans to open their courses on Monday.

+“We basically took a model that was being used in several of the states that were around us that we felt was consistent with what our concerns were in the first place,” Baker said of his decision to approve the reopening of courses.

-Under the new guidelines, security personnel must strictly enforce social distancing rules, no golf carts will be allowed, groups will be limited to four golfers, rounds must be paid for online, and flagsticks must remain in the holes, among many other rules that will be in place until further notice.
+Under the new guidelines, security personnel must strictly enforce social distancing rules, no golf carts will be allowed, groups will be limited to four golfers, rounds must be paid for online, hand sanitizer must be easily accessible, and flagsticks must remain in the holes, among many other rules that will be in place until further notice.

 Course employees will not be allowed to work because golf has not been deemed an essential business, according to the Baker administration.